kavyashreesiri/Information_Vis-HW9/README.md

 5. __Development Process__
   * The development process
-    The whole process of implenting and learning was exciting and interesting.Went through few tutorilas to get basics strong.Especially the GeoJSON map of Unite dStates and binding data to Map took a lot of time.Understanding the difference betwen TopoJSON,GeoJSON,Leaflet and how they work consumed a lot of time.
+    The whole process of implenting and learning was exciting and interesting.Went through few tutorilas to get basics strong.Especially the GeoJSON map of United States and binding data to Map took a lot of time.Understanding the difference betwen TopoJSON,GeoJSON,Leaflet and how they work consumed a lot of time.
+    I had a huge CSV file which has more than 2.5 million records and GeoJSON which togetehr take a lot of time to load.It was difficult to implement changes and check.
-    I have spent 6-7 hours all th ethree weeks to learn about different interactive tools and techniques.
+    I have spent 8-9 hours all the three weeks to learn about different interactive tools and techniques.
-    I got to know about many good sources and interactive visualization tools available.
+    I got to know about many good sources and interactive visualization tools available.D3 community sources awere really helpful.

 __References__